 One 2009 study demonstrates that people who join an independent living retirement community are more likely to try out new experiences and make new friends.
 Most seniors who become a part of such a community report that their experiences were more positive than they expected.
 So how should you find the right community?
 Visit assisted living facilities in Indianapolis to meet the caregivers, get a firsthand idea of the facilities available and gauge the happiness levels of the seniors there, even long before you need the services yourself.
 This way, you will surely end up making the right assisted living facility choice.
 Then when the time comes to move in, you’ll be glad you did your homework much in advance.

 Most seniors then revel in the positive atmosphere they find.
 They are further cheered by the fact that many of the other residents turn out to be fun, like-minded people with whom they engage in fulfilling, meaningful and enjoyable activities.
-In fact, “I wish I’d done this sooner,” is an oft expressed sentiment!
+In fact, “I wish I’d done this sooner,” is an oft-expressed sentiment!

 Becoming a part of such a community can have so many benefits: there are activities that not just occupy your time but do so meaningfully.
 You can choose to involve yourself in events that challenge you to remain mentally agile and physically active; both vital components of healthy aging.
 You make valuable new connections and forge new friendships.
-You join and become integrated into a community which becomes a valuable support system for you and which in turn values you.
+You join and become integrated into a community that becomes a valuable support system for you and which in turn values you.
 Now in the unfortunate event of an illness or a fall that reduces your mobility or otherwise restricts you, you are already part of a community that is helpful and sympathetic to your recovery process.

 More reasons to plan ahead.

 If you are worried about the costs of moving into assisted living you may also want to consider the hidden, often overlooked costs of living at home.
 At this stage of your life, you’ve probably paid off your mortgage.
 However, there are maintenance and running costs of a house to deal with.
-Repairs, replacements, upkeep costs and security systems can add up to quite a lot.
+Repairs, replacements, upkeep costs, and security systems can add up to quite a lot.
 In fact, the annual maintenance costs of an average home total up to about 1% to 3% of the price of the house.
-You also have to factor in costs that may be incurred in making elder related modifications to a house, since only about 1% of homes are suitably equipped for elders.
+You also have to factor in costs that may be incurred in making elder-related modifications to a house, since only about 1% of homes are suitably equipped for elders.

 Having a plan in place does not mean making a shift right away.
 It is about considering and knowing what you want.
 It is about identifying your new home.
-It is about planning for your own future happiness and wellbeing.
-You can find out about plans, inclusions and pricing details by calling (317) 207-0002.
+It is about planning for your own future happiness and well-being.
+You can find out about plans, inclusions, and pricing details by calling (317) 207-0002.
 Plan ahead for assisted living today; so that you don’t find yourself saying “I wish I’d done this sooner” later.